amiller68/krondor-old/README.md

 If you want to help me make a cool website and place to share ideas, feel free to clone the repo, make a new branch, and submit a feature request through a functioning pull request.
 I hope to define a testing infrastructure in the near future in order to make this system more manageable and accessible.

+## Future Plans

+Right now this code base just describes the functioanlity of my website krondor.org, but I plan on forking the project and implementing a local projects manager once I am happy with the first draft of this site and its necessary infrastructure.

 ## Development server